kayleeyana/CMPG-323-Overview---34385479/README.md

 ###

 # PROJECT STRUCTURE
-The provided image illustrates the structure of each Project Submission along with the corresponding repository name.
+The diagram below provides a visual representation of the structure for each project submission and its corresponding repository name.

 ![image](https://github.com/kayleeyana/CMPG-323-Overview---34385479/assets/112712495/af584eb0-dc52-445c-af77-85fc3d671fa0)